microsoft/AISkillsForWindows/doc/Microsoft.AI.Skills.SkillInterfacePreview.md

 ##### PowerSavingIndex

-The ranking in terms of power saving of this GPU device relative to others.
+The ranking in terms of power saving of this DirectX device relative to others.

 ```csharp
 ushort PowerSavingIndex { get; }